Intracoastal Waterway: Current route

 The Intracoastal Waterway runs for most of the length of the Eastern Seaboard.
 The waterway consists of three non-contiguous segments: from Brownsville, Texas, east to Carrabelle, Florida; from Tarpon Springs, Florida, south to Fort Myers, Florida; and from Key West, Florida, north to Portsmouth, Virginia (milepost 0.0).
 The first and second sections are collectively referred to as the Gulf Intracoastal Waterway, and the third is referred to as the Atlantic Intracoastal Waterway (AIWW).
 The first and second sections were intended to be connected via a dredged waterway from Tarpon Springs to St. Marks, Florida (which is near Carrabelle), and the second and third sections were intended to be connected via the Cross Florida Barge Canal across northern Florida.
 These projects were never completed because of environmental concerns.
 Additional canals and bays extend a navigable waterway north of Portsmouth.
-Its unofficial northern terminus is the Manasquan River in New Jersey, where it connects with the Atlantic Ocean at the Manasquan Inlet.
-North of that is its official terminus point, the Annisquam River, a U.S. Army Corps maintained channel 26 miles (42 km) northeast of Boston, Massachusetts, connecting Annisquam and Gloucester, Massachusetts.
+North of the Manasquan Inlet connecting the Manasquan River in New Jersey with the Atlantic Ocean the route is coastal, traversing the balance of New Jersey offshore, New York Bay, the East River, Long Island Sound, Block Island Sound, Rhode Island Sound, Buzzards Bay, the Cape Cod Canal, Cape Cod Bay, and Massachusetts Bay before reaching an approximately 5 mile inland passage to its official terminus point, Annisquam, Massachusetts, via the Annisquam River, a U.S. Army Corps maintained channel 26 miles (42 km) northeast of Boston connecting Gloucester and Annisquam.

+However, vessels drawing less than about 12 ft (3.7 m) but more than 6 ft (1.8 m) can also follow the New Jersey Intracoastal Waterway, an inland segment of the Atlantic ICW that runs 117.7 miles (189 km) from Manasquan Inlet through the Point Pleasant Canal, Barnegat Bay and a series of bays and inlets to Cape May Harbor and on to Delaware Bay via the Cape May Canal.
+This shallow‑draft waterway is part of the federal ICW system but is often omitted from the mainline description because larger commercial vessels typically continue offshore.

-The Intracoastal Waterway has a good deal of commercial activity: barges haul petroleum, petroleum products, foodstuffs, building materials, and manufactured goods.
+The Intracoastal Waterway sees a large amount of commercial activity: barges haul petroleum and petroleum products, foodstuffs, building materials, and manufactured goods.
 It is also used extensively by recreational boaters.
-On the east coast, some of the traffic in fall and spring is by snowbirds who regularly move south in winter and north in summer.
+On the east coast, some of the traffic in fall and spring is composed of snowbirds who regularly move south in winter and north in summer.
 The waterway is also used when the ocean is too rough for travel.

 Numerous inlets connect the Atlantic and the Gulf of Mexico with the Intracoastal Waterway.
 The Intracoastal Waterway connects to several navigable rivers where shipping traffic can travel to inland ports, including the Mississippi, Alabama, Savannah, James, Delaware, Hudson, and Connecticut rivers.
-The St. Lawrence Seaway and Great Lakes can be accessed via connections with the Hudson River and Erie Canal.
+The St. Lawrence Seaway and Great Lakes can be accessed via connections with the Hudson River and Erie Canal, and via the Mississippi and Illinois Rivers and the Chicago Sanitary and Ship Canal and Cal-Sag Channel.